All Articles

 For Ubuntu/Pop!_OS

-Press the / key then type 'disks' to launch the Disks application.
+Press the SUPER key then type 'disks' to launch the Disks application.
+Select your flash drive in the list on the left.

 Disks

-Next select the flash drive in the list on left and click on the three dots on the top right of the window.
-Now select Restore Disk Image... and select the Ubuntu or Pop_OS ISO file.
-Finally, click the Start Restoring... button and enter your user password.
+Click on the three vertical dots near the top right of the window, then select Restore Disk Image... from the menu.
+Next, select the Pop!_OS or Ubuntu .iso file.
+Finally, click the Start Restoring... button.

 For Windows/macOS

 Etcher is an open source app for Windows, macOS, and Linux that allows you to burn disk images to USB drives.
-You can download it at balena.io/etcher/.
+You can download it at etcher.balena.io.

-Once you have installed Etcher and downloaded the Pop!_OS.iso image, open up the Etcher application.
+Once you have installed Etcher and downloaded the Pop!_OS .iso image, open the Etcher application.
 You should see something like this:

 Etcher Startup